 The fund has underperformed the FTSE All Share Index over the past year.
 Some of the strongest performing companies in the fund over the past year have included economically-sensitive companies such as Rio Tinto and Berkeley Group, while expensive defensives, such as Reckitt Benckiser and British American Tobacco, have more recently detracted from returns.

 The team has significant experience managing equity income funds.
 Their approach has been consistent throughout and a focus on cash-generative companies with the ability to reliably increase dividends has served them well.

 Adrian Frost and Nick Shelton focus on selecting companies they would be happy to hold for the next 10 years.
 Current examples include publishing companies Relx (formerly Reed Elsevier) and Informa, two of the fund’s largest holdings.
 Both benefit from steady, gradually growing revenues with very little capital expenditure.
 These businesses invest heavily in technology and the managers are excited about their future prospects.

-In the current low-interest rate environment, investors have flocked to purchase shares in high–quality companies with attractive yields.
+In the current low-interest rate environment, investors have flocked to purchase shares in high–quality, high–yielding companies.
 This heightened demand has pushed up share prices and Ben Whitmore believes many stocks with these characteristics are now overvalued.
 He therefore seeks out-of-favour companies which he believes are under-priced, despite them being well-run and having sound balance sheets.